 Lilies can be planted from late autumn until early April.
 They’re bought as bulbs – choose large, firm bulbs – although you can also find potted plants at the garden centre in summer.

 Potted lilies must have at least 12cm of soil above the bulb.
 Bulbs will benefit from extra winter protection if planted deeper.
-As a general guide plant bulbs 15cm apart and three times the depth of the height of the bulb.
+As a general guide, plant lily bulbs 15cm apart and three times the depth of the height of the bulb.

 How to care for lilies